Manuchehr Shahrokhi

 Manuchehr Shahrokhi is a professor of Global Business-Finance at California State University, Fresno, founding editor of the Global Finance Journal and Executive Director of the Global Finance Association/Conference.
 He has authored over 80 published journal articles, proceedings, books, and manuals on finance topics.
 He was a visiting professor at Harvard University from 1993 to 1999.

-His hobbies include: Family, Soccer, Travel, Reading, Writing, and Professional/Community Services.
+Shahrokhi’s research interests include international finance, global business strategy, technology transfer, and financial engineering.
+His book Reverse Licensing: International Technology Transfer to the United States (1987) explores reverse licensing as a strategy for U.S. manufacturing firms.

+He has published in major journals including Global Finance Journal, Journal of International Business Studies, Journal of Financial Research, and Journal of Managerial Finance.
+For example, his article “The evolution and future of the BRICS: Unbundling politics from economics” was published in the GFJ in 2017.